 Involves repetitive, compulsive urges to pull out the hair, usually from the head, but also the eyebrows and eyelids.

 Caused by wearing tight hairstyles which pull on the hair follicles and yank them out by the root.
-Braiding, ponytails, corn rows, or weaves can be that tight.
+Braiding, ponytails, corn rows, or weaves that are too tight can also cause Traction Alopecia.